 All too often, we ignore or actively change who we are in order to feel accepted into a group, a team or organization and we lose ourselves in the process; who truly see yourpotential and whose opinion you value to form a success team.
 The best way to move from a state of powerlessness to empowerment isto have a clear understanding of what you want personally and professionally, how it impacts your life, and what you need to do to attain it.
 Plans don't have to be elaborate or complicated.

 "What is one thing you want to change in your life?
 What do you need to do to get there?" - Once you get clear on what you want to transform,you find the psychological ease that comes with feeling aligned with your goals and ideals ; personal growth and development is an automatic key to making a difference in life : you can make conscious decisions to either continue along or use these current to move in a different direction.

 Without the conversion of putting theory into practice, time is lost, resources are wasted, and lessons are not learned.
 It's becoming harder to retain knowledge without it being applied regularly.

 Developers need "soft skills" like the ability to learn new technologies, communicate clearly with management and consulting clients, negotiate a fair hourly rate, and unite teammates and coworkers - nurturing gratitude - in working toward a common goal.

 Throughout the years, I learned not to fear my own opinion, even if others do not understand / disagree

 decision making.
 I don't fear Failure and rather prefer to start from the beginning or unveil "key" strategies, because

-I believe in solutions and the capacity of overcome obstacles - Strength and weaknesses - rather, apply the learnings from each experiment in future efforts.
+I believe in the capacity to overcome obstacles.
+There's nothing wrong in finding a better version of oneself .
+Acknowledging your strengths and weaknesses rather apply the learnings from each experiment in future efforts.
 Error can

 teach us more about a problem that we might not have seen before and prepare to identify risks : by identifying / understanding where the project fails upgrades the impact of effective risk management (Key To